GarnettJZ/APU-Moodle-Login-Skipper/README.md

 3. Once you enter them, you're all set.
 The script will log you in.

 ### Enjoy the Freedom
 That's it!
-Just bookmark the login page.
+Just bookmark the login page to your browser.
 From now on, it'll log you in automatically.
 If you ever mistype your password, the script will catch the error and let you enter it again.

 ## 🔒 A Quick Word on Security